naomiquinones/techtonica-assignments/week9/REACT/tutorials/freecodecamp_MERN_Stack/eventonica2/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+It is based on a tutorial from freeCodeCamp called "Learn the MERN Stack"
 # Eventonica 2 With React

 This page will eventually describe more of what is going on with this app